Igigog/anomaly-modding-book/src/reference/shaders/shaders-list/engine-shaders-list.md

 ## About

-This section contains a list and description of the shaders that are available in the shaders.xr file.
-This file contains descriptions of shader settings.
+This section contains a list and description of the shaders that are available in the `shaders.xr` file.

 <style>
 .main-table {